 Opens in October

-Beginning in the fall of 2016 families are now allowed to fill out the FAFSA in October.
-The FAFSA takes about thirty minutes to complete.
+High school seniors typically fill out and file applications in the fall of their senior year of high school.
+If you are the parent of a senior, you should look at the FAFSA when it opens October 1st (of your child’s senior year in high school).
+For most families the FAFSA takes about thirty minutes to complete.
 While the application is available until June, many colleges and state financial aid programs set an earlier deadline for making their financial aid awards.
 It is to the student’s advantage to file early, as many awards are available on a first come, first served basis.

 File Based on Prior-Prior Year Income

 Many assume they can’t file the FAFSA until they have received their tax information from their employer and completed their tax returns.
 In fact, families can file as early as October of the fall of senior year.
 The system uses what is called “Prior-Prior year income.”
-A student planning to enroll in college in the fall of 2017 will be using tax information from 2015 to complete the form.
+The FAFSA award will be filed based on previous tax returns so there is no need to wait even if your income has changed.
 Filers can instruct the FAFSA to automatically update information based on IRS returns when filed.

 Unfortunately, some parents fear if they fill out the FAFSA it is like they’ve signed on the bottom line and agreed to pay for college.
 It is important to realize that filling out the FAFSA makes it possible for your student to qualify for federal, state, and college scholarships.
 It isn’t obligating you to pay a certain amount or take responsibility for college costs.
 Filing the FAFSA does not commit you to taking out student loans.
 What you decide to pay for college is a separate decision to make later.
 Refusal to fill out the FAFSA puts your child in a very difficult position.
 It may even disqualify your child from merit based scholarships offered by some colleges.